Emergency Medical Technician (EMT)

 This course highlights the basic knowledge and skills necessary for individuals who wish to obtain state or national certification as an emergency medical technician (EMT).
 The course adheres to the 2009 National EMS Education Standards, which are based on the National EMS Core Content and the National EMS Scope of Practice that define the minimal entry-level educational competencies for each level of EMS training.
 They have replaced the DOT National Standards curricula used in the past.

 Courses include an in-class option as well as a self-paced online option.
-Learn more about the online option.

 The course consists of 176 hours of classroom time that includes hands-on skills training sessions.
 The student is also required to complete two 12-hour shifts in the prehospital setting where they will ride-along with an ambulance crew.
 Students who successfully complete this program are eligible to take the National Registry of EMTs cognitive exam which is a computer adaptive test (CAT).